Halford Mackinder: Early life and education

-Mackinder was born in Gainsborough, Lincolnshire, England, the son of doctor Draper Mackinder (1818–1912) and Fanny Anne (1831–1905) née Hewitt, daughter of Lichfield physician.
-He was educated at Queen Elizabeth's Grammar School in Gainsborough, Epsom College, and Christ Church, Oxford.
+Mackinder was born in Gainsborough, Lincolnshire, England, the son of doctor Draper Mackinder (1818–1912) and Fanny Anne (1831–1905) née Hewitt, the daughter of a Lichfield physician.
+Mackinder was educated at Queen Elizabeth's Grammar School in Gainsborough, Epsom College, and Christ Church, Oxford.
 He often accompanied his father on medical visits into the countryside.
 His father had an interest in medical geography and had a large library.
 His father wished that he would study medicine.
 At Oxford he started studying natural sciences, specializing in zoology under Henry Nottidge Moseley, who had been the naturalist on the Challenger expedition.
 When he turned to the study of history in his fourth year he was interested in whether evolutionary ideas applied to the human world.
 He remarked that he was returning "to an old interest and took up modern history with the idea of seeing how the theory of evolution would appear in human development".
 He would become a strong proponent of treating both physical geography and human geography as a single discipline.
 Mackinder served as President of the Oxford Union in 1883 apart from being a member of the scientific society, rifle volunteers, and the war games club.

 He received a degree in biology in 1883 and one in modern history the next year.
 In 1885 he shifted to the study of law and he was called to the bar from the Inner Temple in 1886.
 He worked in court briefly but he lost interest in law.